impressivemachines/ImpressiveAI/README.md

 The eventual goal of this library is to create a self-contained set of tools for image, video and audio recognition, using machine learning.

-For the moment you can ignore anything that is outside of Core.
-This central part of the library is quite stable and provides a set of tools for linear algebra, numerical computation, and nonlinear optimization.
+The part of the library named Core is quite stable and provides a set of tools for linear algebra, numerical computation, and nonlinear optimization.
 Other parts of the library are actively under development and may be eventually added to this repository.

 ## Core
 Core provides many common tools for linear algebra and statistics and is built on very flexible matrix and vector objects.
 The features include: